-Qualities being Assessed 100-90% 90%-80% 80%-70% 70%-60% 60%-0% Superior Very Good Good Needs Work Poor Quality Post addresses all parts of the question thoroughly and accurately.
-Post identifies, defines, and provides relevant examples of key concepts and theoretical perspectives.
-Post is well organized, professional in tone, and reflects the student's knowledge of Sociology of Gender.
-Post is well-written, with Post meets all of the criteria; is excellent in every way.
-3-4 of criteria met 2-3 of criteria met.
+Points Pos sible Qualities being Assessed 100-90% Superior 90%-80% Very Good 80%-70% Good 70%-60% Needs Work 60%-0% Poor Quality Post addresses all parts of the question thoroughly and accurately.
+2. Post identifies, defines, and provides relevant examples of key concepts and theoretical perspectives.
+Post meets 3-4 of criteria met 2-3 of criteria met.
 1-2 of criteria met.
 Few, if any criteria met or no submission.
+3. Post is well organized, professional in tone, and reflects the student's knowledge of Sociology of Gender.